COVID-19 pandemic: Lifestyle changes

-The pandemic triggered massive changes in behaviour, from increased Internet commerce to cultural changes in the job market.
-Online retailers in the US posted US$791.70 billion in sales in 2020, an increase of 32.4% from $598.02 billion from the year before.
+The pandemic triggered massive changes in behaviour, from increased Internet commerce to cultural changes in the workplace.
+Online retailers in the US posted $791.70 billion in sales in 2020, an increase of 32.4% from $598.02 billion the year before.
 Home delivery orders increased, while indoor restaurant dining shut down due to lockdown orders or low sales.
-Hackers, cybercriminals, and scammers took advantage of the changes to launch new attacks.
+Hackers, cybercriminals and scammers took advantage of the changes to launch new online attacks.

 Education in some countries temporarily shifted from physical attendance to video conferencing.
 Massive layoffs shrank the airline, travel, hospitality, and other industries.
 Despite most corporations implementing measures to address COVID-19 in the workplace, a poll from Catalyst found that as many as 68% of employees around the world felt that these policies were only performative and "not genuine".

+The pandemic led to a surge in remote work.
+According to a Gallup poll, only 4% of US employees were fully remote before the pandemic, compared to 43% in May 2020.
+Among white collar workers, that shift was more pronounced, with 6% increasing to 65% in the same period.
+That trend continued in later stages of the pandemic, with many workers choosing to remain remote even after workplaces reopened.
+Many Nordic, European, and Asian companies increased their recruitment of international remote workers even as the pandemic waned, partially to save on labour costs.
+This also led to a talent drain in the global south and in remote areas in the global north.
+High cost of living and dense urban areas also lost office real estate value due to remote worker exodus.
+By May 2023, due to increasing layoffs and concerns over productivity, some white collar workplaces in the US had resorted to performance review penalties and indirect incentives (e.g. donations to charity) to encourage workers to return to the office.

 Historiography

 A 2021 study noted that the COVID-19 pandemic had increased interest in epidemics and infectious diseases among both historians and the general public.
 Prior to the pandemic, these topics were usually overlooked by "general" history and only received attention in the history of medicine.
+Many comparisons were made between the COVID-19 and 1918 influenza pandemics, including the development of anti-mask movements, the widespread promotion of misinformation and the impact of socioeconomic disparities.

 Religion

-According to the Pew Research Center, amid the COVID-19 pandemic some religious groups defied public health measures and stated "the rules [during COVID-19] were a violation of religious freedom".
+In some areas, religious groups exacerbated the spread of the virus, through large gatherings and the dissemination of misinformation.
+Some religious leaders decried what they saw as violations of religious freedom.
+In other cases, religious identity was a beneficial factor for health, increasing compliance with public health measures and protecting against the negative effects of isolation on mental wellbeing.